-Social media networks may have been around for a couple of decades now, but social media can still be a pretty intimidating area for many organizations looking to ramp-up their digital marketing strategies.
+Social Media may have been around for a couple of decades now, but social media can still be a pretty intimidating area for many organizations looking to ramp up their digital marketing strategies.
 The intimidation is often due to the fact that there are so many social media networks to choose from.
 The actual amount of work that goes into social media is usually more than people expect, and there are many “best practices” to consider.
-This post was written to help anyone starting to navigate the social media world, by providing social media tips and going over some best practices.
+This post was written to help anyone get a little bit more from their social media marketing efforts by providing social media tips and going over some best practices.

 Facebook, Instagram, Twitter, YouTube, LinkedIn, Snapchat, TikTok, Pinterest, Vimeo, and Reddit are just a few of today’s most popular “social media” platforms.
 It can be hard to keep up with all the different social media channels available, but the main thing to keep in mind is that not every social network is the same.
 With so many social networks available, and new ones being introduced to the market all the time, it’s important to keep in mind that each social network has its own distinct demographics, content tone, and market of users.
 So, not every social media network will work as well for every business or industry, and it’s important to choose social media channels that best align with your organization’s industry, business goals, and target market.